 Raleigh Springs Mall, once a popular and bustling magnet for retail in the northern sections of Memphis which hosted major national retailers as anchor stores, is struggling to continue in business after a decade or more of declining occupancy.
 In the June, 2012, Tennessee State Representative Antonio Parkinson said the mall should be torn down if efforts to revive it are not successful.
 "Would I be opposed to the mall being torn down?
 Absolutely not," Parkinson told WMC-TV news.
 In early December, 2012, one section on the north end of the mall which used to house a J.C.
 Penny's store was demolished.
 Mall management said it had been vandalized and had become a safety issue.

 Update: October, 2013- Donnelley J. Hill State Office Building in downtown Memphis is to be vacated by the state.
 The 12-story building, opened in 1968 in the Civic Center Plaza area of downtown, is structurally sound but the state said it would cost $9.2-million to renovate it and that it was a better economic decision to move staff to another building.
 The state has leased part of the third floor and all of floors 2 and 4 through 10 for 15 years in the privately owned One Commerce Square building at 40 South Main Street.
-About 480 employees work in the Hill building and most will move to One Commerce Square.
+About 480 employees work in the Hill building and most will move to One Commerce Square about June 1, 2014.
 A state spokesman has said a decision on what to do with the Donnelley J. Hill building has not been made, although there are published reports it will be offered for sale.

 The Belvedere Apartments — Trousseau — Kroger — Seessel's